Tabakoto underground mine

 Segala underground mine planned development, looking east

-The Tabakoto mill was expanded from 2,000 tonnes per day (tpd) to 4,000 tpd in Q1 2013, with ramp up of production in Q2 2013.
+The Tabakoto mill was expanded from 2,000 tonnes per day (tpd) to 4,000 tpd in Q1 2013, with ramp up completed in Q2 2013.
+The expanded Tabakoto operation is now producing gold at a rate of approximately 150,000 ounces per year.
 Gold is extracted via a standard CIL plus gravity circuit with a recovery rate of 92-95%.
 Power is produced on-site with diesel generators and access is either by local airstrip or a 5-hour drive from Bamako on a paved highway.

 Proven and Probable reserves at December 31, 2012 are 0.712 million ounces, with approximately 80% being underground reserves at an average grade of 4.6 g/t gold.
 Resources (inclusive of reserves) are 1.077 million ounces of Measured and Indicated and 0.966 million ounces of Inferred.
 Underground drilling is ongoing at the Tabakoto and Segala deposit to find new resources and convert existing resources to reserves.